8.5. Functions in Assembly

 Pay close attention to the next instruction that executes: mov $-0x4(%ebp),

-This is a direct result of the fact that the programmer forgot to initialize a
+This is a direct result of the fact that the programmer forgot to initialize a in the

-function adder
+function adder.

-instruction at address 0x428 adds 2 to register %eax
+The add instruction at address 0x428 adds 2 to register %eax.
+Recall that IA32 passes

-.
+the return value through register %eax.
 Together, the last two instructions are

-equivalent to the following code in adder
+equivalent to the following code in adder:

 int a;